chidozieagu/Microsoft-Fabric-Nyc-Taxi-End-To-End-Analytics-Project-/README.md

 - Interactive dashboards with Power BI

 ## Data Ingestion – Staging Layer
-  ## pipeline Pipeline for ingesting nyc taxi data from lakehouse to project warehouse.jpg
+  ## pipeline /Pipeline for perform transformation on staging data and ingesting it into presentation layer.jpg

 ## Key features: